bholloway/rxjs-operators/readme.md

 mySourceObservable.do(mySubject);  // compose the system
 ```

-However this system is passive with respect to the source.
+In this case this system is passive with respect to the source.
 If the source happens to start then the Subject will receive input but subscribing to the Subject will not cause the source Observable to start.
+This arrangement may work in certain cases but is not the genuine 'cold' behavior we are looking for.

 This library contains implementations of some selected Subjects which are genuinely 'cold'.
-However they differ from the classical implementation as their source observable needs to be specified at construction.
+Their limitation is that they source from a single Observable which needs to be specified at time of construction.

 ## Usage